learnapollo/learnapollo/content/tutorial-react/react-06.md

 </div>
 ```

 However, you have to implement the `onClick` methods yourself.
 Before that, let us define the required mutations together.
-As both mutations need the `id` of the pokemon, we have to update the `pokemon` fragment in the `PokemonCard`:
+As both mutations need the `id` of the pokemon, we have to update the `pokemon` fragment in the `PokemonCard` by adding the `id`:

 ```js
 static fragments = {